 Getting married in Thailand?
-Australian couples should note:
+Australian couples should read this first!

 So many options for getting married in Thailand!
 KohSamui.
 Phuket.
 Khao Lak.
 Phi Phi Island.
 Lamai Beach…

 So many beautiful wedding locations.
 So beautiful, so simple…But wait!

 Now that you’re thinking about getting married in Thailand, it’s important to know what will happen if you do marry in Thailand.